RockhurstHS/STEAM-Blog/team/andywilcox/index.md

 ##My dream classroom

 Cabinets, Whiteboards, and tools, lots of each.
 Cabinets for storage and organization.
 Whiteboards for communication/iteration.
-Tools to to build things.
+Tools to build things.

 ##My STEAM goals